apache/activemq-artemis/docs/user-manual/en/openwire.md

 - `useKeepAlive`

-  Whether or not to send a KeepAliveInfo on an idle connection to prevent it from timing out.
+  Indicates whether to send a KeepAliveInfo on an idle connection to prevent it from timing out.
 Enabled by default.
 Disabling the keep alive will still make connections time out if no data was received on the connection for the specified amount of time.